Exploring the Capabilities of Gibbs Sampling in Pulsar Timing Arrays: Methods

 for

-where $\bm{A}$ denotes the collection of Fourier coefficients, across all pulsars and all frequencies, (i.e., $\bm{A} = \{ a_{k;m}\}$), $\rho_{k;g}$ parameterizes the common power-spectral-density of the GWB observed across the entire pulsar array at frequency $k$, and $\Gamma_{IJ}$ represents the functional form of the cross correlations (e.g., Hellings and Downs curve).
+where $\bm{A}$ denotes the collection of Fourier coefficients, across all pulsars and all frequencies, (i.e., $\bm{A} = \{ a_{k;m}\}$), $\rho_{k;g}$ parameterizes the common power-spectral-density of the GWB (indicated by the subscript $g$) observed across the entire pulsar array at frequency $k$, and $\Gamma_{IJ}$ represents the functional form of the cross correlations (e.g., Hellings and Downs curve).

 One can use this equation to derive an optimal estimator of the signal-to-noise analogous to those presented in \citet{OPTSTAT0} and \citet{TimeDomainPaper}.
-We leave the details of the derivation to our future project \citep{DD} where we explore the use of the Fourier coefficients in GWB characterisation in great detail as this work is focused on single-pulsar analyses using Gibbs sampling.
-Here, we report the results in the form of the optimal estimators of the cross-correlations $\lambda_{IJ}$ and their uncertainty $\sigma_{IJ}$:
+We leave the details of the derivation to our future project \citep{DD} where we explore the use of the Fourier coefficients in GWB characterisation in great detail.
+Here, we simply report the results in the form of the optimal estimators of the cross-correlations $\lambda_{IJ}$ and their uncertainty $\sigma_{IJ}$:

 Without a need for a detailed derivation, \autoref{lambda} and \autoref{lambdasigma} can be understood by following a very simple rational.
 The numerator is the weighted product of $a_{s;I} \cdot a_{s;J}$.
 The weights associated with such product, $1/\varphi_I$ and $1/\varphi_J$, have the role of suppressing the contributions from pulsars whose total non-GWB noise power is substantial (i.e., dominant spatially-uncorrelated intrinsic red noise).
-Moreover, the choice for the normalization in the denominator ensures that the estimated correlations would yield $A_g^2 \Gamma_{IJ}$ if averaged over many realizations of GWB as is shown in Appendix \S\ref{FDOSNORM}.
+Moreover, the choice for the normalization in the denominator ensures that the estimated correlations would yield $A_g^2 \Gamma_{IJ}$ if averaged over many realizations of GWB as is shown in \S\ref{FDOSNORM}.

 Additionally, estimates of the amplitude, the uncertainty of the estimated amplitude, and the signal-to-noise-ratio (SNR) can be made from \autoref{lambda} and \autoref{lambdasigma} by minimizing a weighted-chi-squared statistic of the form